Skip to content

 Frequently asked questions

-Replicate pricing: Pay per second of compute · Predictions from $0.00025.
+Replicate pricing: Pay per second of compute · Predictions from $0.
 Replit pricing: Free · Core $25/mo · Teams custom.
-Replit offers a free tier while Replicate requires a paid subscription.
+Pricing alone is rarely the right reason to choose between them — the wrong tool at half the price still wastes your time.

 Can I use Replicate and Replit together?